-It’s basically as tactic to send you into “panic buying mode” so you don’t miss out on the so-called golden opportunity of a lifetime.
+It’s basically a tactic to send you into “panic buying mode” so you don’t miss out on the so-called golden opportunity of a lifetime.

-#2: Then comes the whole “as seen on news channel X” tactic.
+#2: The Whole “as seen on news channel X” Tactic.

 Again, it’s nothing but a shady trick for gaining your trust.

 With the abc, Fox News and CNBC logos displayed, why would you not invest your cash?

 You can also bet your bottom dollar that ‘ICC’ never has been featured on any of the top news channels because it’s just some fairy tale system.

 #3: Unbeatable Value For Just $37!